amar-b/docker-pmd-cpd/README.md

 CPD is a copy-paste detector.
 It finds duplicated code in Java, C, C++, C# Python, JavaScript, Fortran, PHP, among others.

-The image built currently uses version of 6.7.0 of PMD/CPD as of 2nd September 2018.
+The image built currently uses version of 6.12.0 of PMD/CPD as of 18th March 2019.

 Contains the dockerfile for building an image for source code analysis (PMD) and duplicate code detection (CPD)